 Both Java and .Net accomplish the same development goals.
-But often people have miss concepts while defining their technical identities. .Net has a framework in a classic sense which designed as a compilation of VB.Net and C#.
+But often people have missed concepts while defining their technical identities. .Net has a framework in a classic sense which is designed as a compilation of VB.Net and C#.
 The basics of .Net were created to compete with Java and are one of the top languages for mobile app development.
 No wonder why people are discussing their difference.
 Let’s quickly dive in to understand the Comparison between Java vs .Net.

 Java vs .Net Comparison

 Created for Heavy Lifting: Both platforms are perfect as enterprise-level technologies.
 They work fantastically well with the high-loaded system and big data applications.
-Both offer reliable solutions for small to large scale projects.
+Both offer reliable solutions for small to large-scale projects.

 Offer something for every Occasion: Java is a multi-purpose language that follows the rule ‘write once and run anywhere’ while .Net runs on desktop and server.